Aegina or Hydra: Which Greek Saronic Island Is Better to Visit?

 Things To See And Do On Aegina

-1. Visit the Greek temples from the ancient times, such as the Temple of Apollo and Aphaia
+1. Visit ancient Greek temples, such as the Temple of Apollo and the Temple of Aphaia.

 2. Explore Orthodox cathedrals on the island